Xilinx/xup_compute_acceleration/docs/Vitis_intro-2.md

    ![](images/Vitis_intro/hw_profile_API_calls.png)

-1. Close the Analyzer when finished.
+1. Close the Analyzer when finished

-1. Review `xrt.ini` file in `Hardware` folder within *Explorer* view
+1. In the *Explorer* view, review the `xrt.ini` file within the `vadd > SystemDebugger_vadd_system_vadd > Hardware` folder

-   Earlier, when you set kernel profiling and trace settings, `xrt.ini` file gets updated.
-During the execution, this updated file is used to generate the profile and application timeline data which are seen using Vitis Analyzer.
+   Earlier, when you set kernel profiling and trace settings, the `xrt.ini` file is automatically generated.
+During the execution, this file is used to generate the profile and application timeline data which are seen using Vitis Analyzer.
+Find our more about this file [here](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/profilingapplication.html#ariaid-title3).

    ```
    [Debug]